rjspencer/docs/theming.md

 ActivityPhotoCount
 :	number of photos added to a photo album item

+ActivityPhotoUrl-[%size]
+:	if content is a singular photo (see module options) and a photo, get photo url in size thumb, small, medium, large, or original

 RepostedContentTimeAgo
 :	if reposted, how long ago in relative time